iterative/dvc.org/content/docs/start/experiments/experiment-versioning.md

 <tab title="DVC CLI">

-We can use `dvc exp show` and `dvc plots` to compare and visualize metrics, parameters and plots across experiments.
+You can use `dvc exp show` and `dvc plots` to compare and visualize metrics, parameters and plots across experiments.

 ```cli